gfelbing/backup/README.md

 ```

 As above, it requires root privileges for mounting and copying your system files.
 It gets it using sudo so **don't** run it as root!

+It will do:

+1. Mount the encrypted backup device
+2. Update the backup with rsync
+3. Create a snapshot with btrfs
+4. Unmount your backup device